tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sat Nov 24 2007

-Alysha Cartwright (a 49-year-old White college dropout) entered a church, ready to deliver a speech to religious people.
+Alysha Cartwright (a 49-year-old white college dropout) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Alysha Cartwright had extensive experience in preaching her views to theists.
 She was not afraid.
 As Alysha Cartwright entered the church, she heared a small rasping noise.
 She knew it was because angels and demons are fighting each other, and ignored the noise.

 Alysha Cartwright used practical experience and common sense to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Alysha Cartwright argued that Alice was an impersonal force that can only be understood as a part of nature, similar to that of gravity.